Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Handling Characteristics

-When it comes to handling, front wheel drive (FWD) and rear wheel drive (RWD) vehicles offer distinct differences.
+When it comes to handling, front wheel drive (FWD) and (RWD) vehicles offer distinct differences.
 FWD vehicles tend to have better traction in slippery conditions, such as rain or snow, due to the weight of the engine being over the front wheels.
 This results in improved stability and control, making FWD vehicles easier to drive for the average driver.
 On the other hand, RWD vehicles typically offer better handling in dry conditions, as the weight distribution is more balanced between the front and rear wheels.
 This can result in better cornering ability and a more engaging driving experience.

 Performance Differences